-Obtaining a green card is a major milestone for families seeking to live permanently in the United States.
+Obtaining a green card is a significant milestone for families seeking to live permanently in the United States.
 It offers security, the ability to work, and a path to citizenship.
-However, one of the most common questions people ask is: how long does it take to get a green card?
+However, one of the most common questions people ask is: How long does it take to get a green card?

 The answer varies greatly depending on the type of green card you’re applying for and other factors.
-Here’s more about the various timelines and factors involved in the green card process to give you a clearer understanding.
+Here’s more information about the various timelines and factors involved in the green card process to provide a clearer understanding.

 What Factors Affect Processing Time?